 Painting Without A Plan

-Going out to mingle was not happening so I went to my watercolor basket and decided to paint.
-I had no ideas or desire to sketch and decided to “paint without a plan and let it go.”
+I had no ideas or desire to sketch and decided to “paint without a plan.”

-Before I could put water and color to paper, I decided music was necessary.
-My selection surfaced around David Lanz, because piano music drives my soul into the sunlight.
+Before I could put water and color on paper, music was necessary.
+My selection surfaced around David Lanz, because piano music helps me relax.

-I traveled through a Whiter Shade of Pale and Cristofori’sDream bringing me to a sense of calm that filled the air with good.
+I traveled through a Whiter Shade of Pale and Cristofori’sDream bringing me to a sense of calm that filled the air with goodness.

 It’s not easy to paint without a plan but for this time, I wanted to watch the colors flow and blend.
 This is a relaxing activity especially when accompanied by music.

-Detail just didn’t matter, sometimes there is too much detail in this life.
-Maybe if we let the colors flow more often and stand bright in his grace, we would be better off.
+Detail didn’t matter because sometimes there is too much detail in this life.
+Maybe if we let the colors move and stand bright in his grace, we would be better off...

 You know, it’s the simplest things that speak the loudest.